mrc-ide/mintr/inst/json/impact_docs.md

 Lines show either:

 *   a 'do-nothing' scenario where interventions are not replaced (grey)
-*   continuation of Pyrethroid LLINs (blue)
+*   continuation of Pyrethroid-only ITNs (blue)
 *   a switch to Pyrethroid-PBO ITNs (green)
 *   a switch to Pyrethroid-pyrrole ITNs (dark green)
 *   a switch to IRS only at a user-defined coverage (purple)
-*   continuation with Pyrethroid LLINs plus additional IRS at a coverage determined by the user (dark red)
+*   continuation with Pyrethroid-only ITNs plus additional IRS at a coverage determined by the user (dark red)
 *   a switch to Pyrethroid-PBO ITNs plus additional IRS at a coverage determined by the user (orange)
 *   or a switch to Pyrethroid-pyrrole ITNs plus additional IRS at a coverage determined by the user (lime green)